2019 Great Tomato Plant Sale

 About the Great Tomato Plant Sale

-It's all over now, but thousands of heirloom tomato and other vegetable plants were on sale at the Sixth Annual Great Tomato Plant Sale, Heirlooms of the World.
-We hope you didn't miss it.
-If you did, this page will give you a taste of what's in store for next year.
+It's all over now, but thousands of heirloom tomato and other vegetable plants were on sale at the 7th Annual Great Tomato Plant Sale, Heirlooms of the World.
+We hope you didn't miss it!
+Here's what we had in store for participants...

 What makes the Great Tomato Plant Sale so special?

-We base our selections & recommendations on the local experience of UC Master Gardeners field-testing & growing these tomato varieties in their own Contra Costa gardens and in Our Garden, our Walnut Creek demo garden.
-Many of our varieties are only available locally through us, impossible to find in local nurseries.
-And, in keeping with our emphasis on sustainable gardening practices, many come from open-pollinated seeds we've harvested ourselves from our own gardens.
+We base our selections & recommendations on the local experience of UC Master Gardeners who field-test & grow these tomato varieties in their own Contra Costa gardens and at Our Garden, our Walnut Creek demo garden.
+Many varieties aren't available in local nurseries, but found only at our sales.

 UC Master Gardeners will be available at the sales to advise on plant selection, site location and preparation, planting, fertilizing, pruning, and harvesting.
 Strategies to minimize plant disease and maximize production will also be discussed.

 In 2019, we're offering dozens of varieties of heirloom tomato plants from many worldwide locations, along with lots of tough, high-performing hybrid tomato varieties by popular demand.
 In addition, we will have numerous types of peppers, many unusual and hard-to find—from sweet and juicy to hot and spicy, as well as a wide variety of eggplants, tomatillos, herbs and other summer veggies.

 All plants will be $3 each (CASH OR CHECK ONLY, please!).
 All income supports the community education work of the UC Master Gardener Program of Contra Costa County.